jupyter/docker-stacks/all-spark-notebook/README.md

 The Docker container executes a [`start-notebook.sh` script](../base-notebook/start-notebook.sh) script by default.
 The `start-notebook.sh` script handles the `NB_UID` and `GRANT_SUDO` features documented in the next section, and then executes the `jupyter notebook`.

 You can pass [Jupyter command line options](https://jupyter.readthedocs.io/en/latest/projects/jupyter-command.html) through the `start-notebook.sh` script when launching the container.
-For example, to secure the Notebook server with a custom password hashed using `IPython.lib.passwd()` instead of the default token, run the following:
+For example, to secure the Notebook server with a custom password hashed ([how-to](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#preparing-a-hashed-password)) instead of the default token, run the following:

 ```
 docker run -d -p 8888:8888 jupyter/all-spark-notebook start-notebook.sh --NotebookApp.password='sha1:74ba40f8a388:c913541b7ee99d15d5ed31d4226bf7838f83a50e'